fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 If an author wants to make the NYT list, they need to:

-1. Get their book into physical bookstores – This means working with distributors that supply to major chains and indie bookstores.
+1. Get their book into physical bookstores – Work with distributors that supply major chains and indie bookstores.

-2. Sell widely, not just on Amazon – Encouraging readers to buy from multiple sources increases visibility.
+2. Sell widely, not just on Amazon – Encourage readers to buy from multiple sources to increase visibility.

-3. Build preorders – Many bestseller lists count all preorders as first-week sales, which gives books a big boost.
+3. Build preorders – Many bestseller lists count preorders as first-week sales, giving books a significant boost.

-4. Work with traditional publishers – Most books on the NYT list come from major publishing houses, which already have strong distribution networks.
+4. Work with traditional publishers – Most books on the NYT list come from major publishing houses with strong distribution networks.

-The New York Times Bestseller List is prestigious, but it doesn’t always reflect the highest-selling or most-loved books.
-True success comes from loyal readers, steady sales, and stories that resonate beyond a single ranking.
+The New York Times Bestseller List is prestigious, but it doesn’t always reflect the most-loved books.
+True success comes from loyal readers and stories that resonate beyond just rankings.

-Unlike the New York Times Bestseller List, which tracks weekly sales across select bookstores, the Amazon Bestseller List updates frequently based on book sales in different categories.
-This dynamic ranking system gives indie and self-published authors a real opportunity to achieve bestseller status—and leverage it for long-term success.
+Unlike the New York Times Bestseller List, the Amazon Bestseller List updates frequently based on book sales in various categories.
+This dynamic ranking system gives indie and self-published authors a real chance to achieve bestseller status.

 How Does the Amazon Bestseller List Work?